ntno/mkdocs-terminal/DEVELOPER_README.md

 You should be able to visit [http://0.0.0.0:8080/mkdocs-terminal/](http://0.0.0.0:8080/mkdocs-terminal/) in your browser and view the mkdocs-terminal documentation site.

 If you get a `docker.sock: connect: permission denied` error, you probably need to start the Docker engine on your machine.
-Open the Docker Desktop application and wait until the application indicates that the Docker engine is in a "running" state.
-Then retry starting your docker container.

 **Example Error**:
 ```